NCEAS/vegbank2/helm/docs/db-recovery.md

   ```

 > [!IMPORTANT]
-> It takes approximately 10 minutes for the first CNPG pod to be ready, then some additional time for the data to be replicated and the other pods started.
+> It can take up to 10 minutes for the first CNPG pod to be ready, then some additional time for the data to be replicated and the other pods started.
 >
 > Until then, it is common to see `FailedScheduling` events when you `kubectl describe` the recovery pod, because the cluster is trying to schedule the pods before the recovery process is complete.